How to Build a Field Service App [The Ultimate Guide]

 - The number of Jobs Completed per Day shows the productivity of your service.
 This measure depends on your scheduling, route optimization, and other organizational questions.
 Alongside this indicator, you can count the number of scheduled jobs to view the performance.
 It goes without saying that each additional order completed per day can significantly increase the overall income of the company.

 Which is the best field service app: off-the-shelf or custom?

 With so many ready-to-use solutions it is reasonable to ask why on earth build one more if you can use what exists?!
-You are not alone asking this question, but let’s look at facts!1.
-There are so many solutions but which one will fit your needs?
+You are not alone in asking this question, but let’s look at the facts!

 Even if you read all the reviews and subscribed for a trial period, you still risk buying a pig in a poke.
 As a first step, almost any off-the-shelf app may be enough to satisfy your needs.
 However, as your business starts expanding, you may find yourself constrained with features and the inability to make changes or add new features.
-If you already use some CRM and want to integrate it with FSM, it may be impossible or very expensive.
-That is why it may be reasonable to start with a custom web development to escape painful and expensive data transfer in the future.2.
-Which is cheaper: off-the-shelf or custom?
+For instance, if you already use a CRM and want to integrate it with your FSM, it may be impossible or very expensive.
+That is why it may be reasonable to start with custom web development to escape painful and expensive data transfer in the future.

 The cost range of canned solutions starts from zero to several thousand dollars.
 If we take an average price of $5-10/user/mo, and you have 50 to 100 employees, it means that your payment will be $250 - $1000 monthly, which is $3,000 - $12,000 per year!

 You will probably use the system for more than one year, you can imagine how much it will cost you.
 In addition to that, when selecting a cheaper alternative, you agree to have limited functionality.

 However, we are not saying that it is cheap to make a field service mobile app from scratch either.
 It is not, but it gives you such advantages as:

 - full ownership of code and database